Wherein we revel in having hundreds of instruments hidden within a single instrument node

 As stated previously there are three integers that identify an individual

 note within a soundfont.
-The most important, Instrument
+The most important, Instrument, refers to the

 preset number (often following the General MIDI spec).
 Most soundfiles